App24/Artefact/README.md

 - - [x] Damage Increasing
 - - [ ] Balancing
 - [ ] Interact with stuff in each location
+- - [x] Interact Command
+- - [ ] Individual interaction in each location depending on story step
 - [ ] Middle of story
 - [ ] End of story
 - [ ] Improve/balance combat